 What kind of teaching responsibilities are expected of the Oak Fellow?

 We expect some kind of regular interaction with students.
-Normally, the Oak Fellow teaches a one credit non-graded course that meets once per week with students focusing on the human rights issues with which the Fellow is involved.
-To facilitate these meetings, students enroll in a one-credit, ungraded discussion section to be led by the Oak Fellow; meetings and times are determined early in the Fall semester.
-Interested Fellows are encouraged (but are not required) to teach a formal course or to collaborate with College faculty members by team teaching.
-The Fellow would also provide guest lectures in courses on subjects that relate to her or his work.
+The Oak Fellow teaches a one credit non-graded course that meets once per week with students focusing on the human rights issues with which the fellow is involved.
+To facilitate these meetings, students enroll in a one-credit, ungraded discussion section to be led by the Oak Fellow and a member of the Colby faculty; meetings and times are determined early in the fall semester.
+Interested fellows are encouraged (but are not required) to teach a formal course or to collaborate with College faculty members by team teaching.
+The fellow would also provide guest lectures in courses on subjects that relate to her or his work.